Isentropic thermodynamics across the hadron-quark mixed phase in a two-phase model with a PNJL quark description: SUMMARY

 \section{SUMMARY}

-In the work, we investigated the hadron-quark phase transition using a two-phase construction based on a three-flavor PNJL model for the quark sector and two hadronic EOS of different stiffness at intermediate densities.
+In the work, we investigated the hadron–quark phase transition using a two-phase construction based on a three-flavor PNJL model for the quark sector and two hadronic EOS of different stiffness at intermediate densities.
 We analyze the combined effects of isospin asymmetry, quark vector interactions, and the thermal and density dependence of the EoS on the phase boundaries, the speed of sound and the polytropic index along isentropic and isothermal trajectories, including in the vicinity of the CEP.
 We also examined the role of hyperonic degrees of freedom and their impact on the phase diagram and along each trajectory.

 Increasing isospin asymmetry lowers the onset density and temperature of the phase transition, suggesting that neutron-rich systems may probe the transition more efficiently in HICs.
 A harder hadronic EoS (NL3$\omega\rho$) shifts the transition to lower densities and pressures, favoring the earlier onset of the mixed phase, although this effect remains small for asymmetries relevant to current HIC experiments.
-In contrast, quark vector interactions significantly displace the phase diagram toward higher baryon densities and chemical potentials and broaden the mixed-phase region.
+In contrast, quark vector interactions significantly displace the phase diagram toward higher baryon density and chemical potential, and broaden the mixed-phase region in the low temperature region.

 A CEP is present in all scenarios considered.
 Its position is relatively stable but shifts systematically toward higher baryon densities when quark vector interactions are included, particularly in asymmetric matter.
 This contrasts with results from single-model approaches, where the CEP is highly sensitive to model parameters~\cite{Costa:2008gr, Costa:2009ae} and may disappear for strong vector couplings~\cite{Costa:2010zw, Ferreira:2018sun, Costa:2020dgc}.
 For the softer hadronic EoS with hyperons (FSU2H), the mixed phase is shifted to higher densities and reduced in extent, yet the CEP location remains close to that obtained with NL3$\omega\rho$.